 There are numerous advantages that can be availed with solar tracking control systems by Mitsubishi Electric.
-There are several features that the tracking system utilizes, which help it stand out:
+There are several features that the solar tracking system utilizes, which help it stand out:

 There are different types of single-axis trackers available, which include horizontal, vertical, tilted, and polar aligned trackers, which rotate as their names imply.
-With dual-axis trackers, your PV modules can continually face the sun as they can move in two different directions.
+With dual-axis solar trackers, your PV modules can continually face the sun as they can move in two different directions.

 Solar Tracking Solutions by Mitsubishi Electric also come with high-end security features.
-They prevent any unauthorized access to the tracker algorithm and empower customers with user-defined function blocks and libraries that can be utilized for simple replication of code.
+They prevent any unauthorized access to the tracker algorithm & empower customers with user-defined function blocks and libraries that can be utilized for simple replication of code.
 This is done for two purposes: -